Pure-J Openweight Championship

 The Pure-J Openweight Championship (PURE-J認定無差別級王座, PURE-J Nintei Musabetsu Kyūōza) is a women's professional wrestling championship owned by the Pure-J promotion.
 The championship, which is situated at the top of Pure-J's championship hierarchy, was introduced on October 9, 2017, when Hanako Nakamori defeated Manami Katsu in the finals of a 12-woman tournament to become the inaugural champion.
 Like most professional wrestling championships, the title is won as a result of a scripted match.

-There have been a total of fourteen reigns shared between seven different wrestlers.
-Saki is the current champion in her first reign.
+There have been a total of seventeen reigns shared between nine different wrestlers.
+Hanako Nakamori is the current champion in her sixth reign.